 Before plugging an external device into your iPhone or iPad, check which connector it's using.
 Apple introduced the Lightning port in 2012 as part of the company's goal to make the iPhone slimmer.
 It's smaller than the now more-common USB-C port introduced two years later.
 While Apple was part of the overall USB-C design process, Lightning and USB-C are separate technologies, so they're not interchangeable, and you'll need different cables for both.

 Apple's Lightning port is slimmer than USB-C, perfect for iPhones and iPads.
 The connector, flatter in design, has exposed pins, whereas a USB-C connector encloses the pins.
-Lightning can handle roughly up to 12 watts of power, likely more, whereas USB-C supports up to 100 watts of power.
-All modern iPhones and most modern iPads have the Lightning port, but all of the new iPads (iPad Pro, iPad Air, iPad mini, and 10th-generation iPad) now use USB-C. The 9th-generation base model iPad, which Apple still currently sells, continues to use the old Lightning port.
+Lightning can handle roughly up to 12 watts of power, likely more, whereas USB-C supports over 100 watts.
+All modern iPhones still use the Lightning port, but all of the new iPads (iPad Pro, iPad Air, iPad mini, and 10th-generation iPad) now use USB-C. The 9th-generation base model iPad, which Apple still currently sells, continues to use the old Lightning port.

 Before unlocking your iPad or iPhone and jumping into the software, you must establish a physical connection between your external storage device and your tablet or smartphone.
 If your iPhone or iPad and external device have matching plugs, connect both by plugging them into one another using the bottom connector of your Apple device.

 For example, a thumb drive might also use a Lighting connector, allowing it to plug directly into iPhones and most iPads.
 Or, an external hard drive might use a USB-C connector, allowing it to plug directly into iPad Pro devices.
 Otherwise, if the connectors are different, you will need to purchase an adapter so that your external device can connect to your iPad or iPhone.